cython/cython/docs/src/userguide/migrating_to_cy30.rst

 explicit exception value (e.g., ``cdef int spam(int x) except -1``) is also unchanged.

+There's an easy-to-encounter performance pitfall here with ``nogil`` functions with an implicit exception specification of ``except *``.
+This can happen most commonly when the return type is ``void`` (but in principle applies to most non-numeric return types).
+In this case Cython is forced to re-acquire the GIL briefly after each call to check the exception state.
+To avoid this overhead, either change the signature to ``noexcept`` (if you have determined that it's suitable to do so), or to return a ``int`` instead to let Cython use the ``int`` as an error flag.

 .. note::
   The unsafe legacy behaviour of not propagating exceptions by default can be enabled by setting ``legacy_implicit_noexcept`` :ref:`compiler directive<compiler-directives>`